m50dkp/trinitycore-docker/next/README.md

 set realmlist localhost
 ```

 And start your client!

+_Note for Mac Users: Apple deprecated 32-bit applications, making the 3.3.5a client unrunable natively._

-If you have an older mac still capable of running the client, you may need to remove the "quarantine" attribute to avoid "Failed to open archive interface.MPQ" errors:
+If you have an older mac still capable of running the client, you may need to remove the "quarantine" attribute to avoid "Failed to open archive interface.MPQ" errors:_

 ```sh
 cd /path/to/WoW-3.3.5a